| Title: | User-Friendly R Package for Supervised Machine Learning Pipelines |

 A dataset containing relatives abundances of 60 OTUs for 60 human stool samples.

-This is a subset of the data provided in extdata/otu_large.csv
+This is a subset of the data provided in extdata/otu_large.csv, which was

 used in Topçuoğlu et al. 2020.